C0ZEN/Cogeo/README.md

 The design is 100% homemade.
 Most of the components are custom (input, textarea, dropdown...).
-We have a full control of the behavior and the design of our app, via the [cozen](https://bitbucket.org/C0ZEN/cozen) library.
+We have a full control of the behavior and the design, via the [cozen](https://bitbucket.org/C0ZEN/cozen) library.

 ## Getting Started